 - Protect and enhance water quality in creeks, bays, and wetlands

 - Comply with State and Federal regulations

 Each MCSTOPPP member agency implements a local stormwater pollution prevention program and funds the countywide MCSTOPPP, which provides for the coordination and consistency of approaches between the local stormwater programs.

 Our countywide MCSTOPPP staff implement permit compliance tasks and track stormwater regulations on behalf of the member agencies.
 We also document local and countywide permit compliance efforts in annual reports to the San Francisco Bay Regional Water Quality Control Board.
-The annual reports include information on illegal discharge detection and elimination, street and storm drain cleaning, municipal and creek maintenance, stormwater and creek protection controls for development projects, business inspections, and public outreach, education and participation.
-In addition, we provide technical assistance to member agencies and the public and implement a countywide outreach and education program.
+In addition, we provide technical assistance to member agencies and the public, and implement a countywide outreach and education program.

 We are administered by the Marin County Flood Control and Water Conservation District and staffed by Marin County Department of Public Works employees.
 The Marin General Services Authority provides budgetary and programmatic oversight.
-We work closely with the community receiving review and advice from a Citizen’s Advisory Committee (CAC).
+We work closely with the community through partnerships with citizen groups, school programs, and other agencies.

 Construction Projects – Information and best practices for individuals engaged in construction projects.

-Development Projects – Permit, best practices, and information for planning projects with new and redevelopment post construction stormwater treatment facilities
+New and Redevelopment Projects – Permit requirements, best practices, and information for planning projects with new and redevelopment post construction stormwater treatment facilities.

-Creeks and Watersheds – Learn more about how you can protect Marin’s creeks and watersheds.
+Creeks and Watersheds – Learn more about permitting for creek restoration and repairs, and how you can help protect Marin’s creeks and watersheds.